DeepWok/mase/machop/mase_components/llm/README.md

 ![](./doc/figs/top_level.png)
 `llm_int8_top` takes a dataflow architecture and is deeply pipelined.
 Each stage in the pipeline communicates with up-stream and down-stream stages with handshake protocols.

+Details of each sub-modules can be found in the [docs](./docs/) folder.

 ## References